ashayp22/Recogg/README.md

 * A database and storage container to save an organization's attendance data
 * A web interface, Raspberry Pi, and LCD screen to display an organization's information

-Recogg was developed in 7 weeks as an [internship project](https://www.itexps.net/internship-programs) and developed as a concept/prototype for future production projects.
+Recogg was developed in 7 weeks as an [internship project](https://www.itexps.net/internship-programs) and developed as a concept/prototype for future production-level projects.

 ### Features
 The beauty of Recogg is that it uses the features of multiple components to create a fully-functioning attendance system.